cjfelixx/NTC-Signal-Analysis-/README.md

-#MI-BCI
+# Image-Sharpening-Blurrying-project

-This is a Matlab file on a BCI classifier.
-Dataset is classified.
-Not sure if I can share it.
+This is a Matlab file on a image masking using a 2D convolution technique.

+## Methods
+* 2D convolution
+* Using a mask filter (image blur,shapen)